nato2k/Bear_Alignment_Tools/README.md

 The 120mm tool is for aligning the Y idler

+The 134mm tool is for spacing the Y rod holders before the Motor mount or idler is in place.

 ![Example](https://github.com/nato2k/Bear_Alignment_Tools/blob/master/example.jpg?raw=true)

 All steps are detailed in the original build instructions below